LavieLavieLavi/project-rolling-thunder/README.md

 # project-rolling-thunder
-A 3D game about a Hamster trying to escape from its captives.
-Help him escape and you will be rewarded
+A 3D game platformer game about a Hamster named Thunder trying to escape from his brutal captive....his own owner.
+Help him navigate and escape its environment, and beware of challenges and obstacles that will try to make your escape troublesome.